Extraction aftercare and recovery: What to expect (and do) 24 hours after having your tooth pulled and beyond.

 You'll need two sets of post-op instructions.

-Separate from the aftercare instructions you're given for the first 24 hours after your extraction, your dentist will also provide you with a second set that outlines steps to take during the time period that lies beyond this initial period.
+Separate from the aftercare instructions you're given for the first 24 hours after your extraction, your dentist will also provide you with a second set of directions that outline steps you should follow the next day and beyond.
 (That's the topic of this page.)

-It's important that you comply with both sets of directions.
-Doing so will go a long way toward minimizing your potential for postoperative complications.
+It's important to comply with both sets of directions.
+Doing so will go a long way toward minimizing your potential for developing postoperative complications.

-Aftercare - 24 hours after your oral surgery, and beyond.
+Aftercare - 24 hours after your surgery and beyond.

 A) Basic aftercare.

-For most extractions, the only care that's needed is just maintaining the extraction site in a manner that helps to promote its healing.
-(Extraction Healing timeline.)
-This includes:
+In most cases, the only care that's needed during this time frame is just maintaining the extraction site in a manner that helps to promote its healing.
+(Extraction healing time line.)

 - Favoring the wound so it isn't traumatized.